Miami Marathon Race Week (video)

 Monday – Sleep in, stretch using foam roller and write out your race plan; Put your race plan for the weekend and send to your coach for feedback, get a massage.

-Tuesday – Start with dynamic warm up then easy 20-40 minute run at your aerobic threshold (AE) (180 – age = heart rate average for this run) in other words very easy!
-Include a few 4 x 1 min ORPS at slightly above your goal race pace, if you are just racing to finish, just keep it steady and include a few pick-ups in intensity, finish with total body stretch and core routine specific to running.
+Tuesday – Start with dynamic warm up then easy 20-40 minute run at your aerobic threshold (AE) (180 – age = heart rate average for this run).
+In other words very easy!
+Include a few 4 x 1 min ORPS (over race pace sprints) at slightly above your goal race pace.
+If you are just racing to finish, keep it steady and include a few pick-ups in intensity.
+Finish with total body stretch and core routine specific to running.

 Thursday – Similar to Tuesday

-Friday – Day off, mental and physical prep, pick up packet today if you can.
+Friday – Day off, mental and physical prep, pick up packet today.